UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.1.emscripten.UE4.HTML5.md

 		- Engine -> Rendering
 			- Mobile
 				- note: the HTML5 render path uses the same one writen for mobile, that's why it's good to check-in here every now and then
-					- again, it is currently set to use ES2 (WebGL1) -- but, note that 4.25 will
+					- again, ue4 HTML5 is currently rendering with ES2 (WebGL1) -- but, note that in 4.25 ue4 will
 						[drop support for ES2](README.4.faq.UE4.HTML5.md#warning-this-is-not-for-the-faint-of-heart)
 				- see [Content Development](../HTML5.md#content-development) and
 					[Mobile MSAA](../GettingStarted/HTML5GettingStarted.md#html5-required-project-setup)
 					just in case you are see rendering issues on your projects
 		- Platforms -> HTML5
 			- Emscripten -> **Multithreading support**
-				- for 4.24 -- this MUST be enabled (there's a crash bug in single threaded mode that is slated to be fixed in 4.25)
+				- for 4.24 -- this MUST be enabled (there's a (animation curve) crash bug in single threaded mode that is slated to be fixed in 4.25)

 ### Build the Sample BluePrint Project